ZamoRzgar/Basket-Analysis/README.md

 </p>

 ## Dataset
-The analysis uses the Sales1998.txt dataset with the following characteristics:
+The analysis uses two datasets:

+1. **Sales1998.txt**:
    - 34,070 transactions with an average of 4.83 items per transaction
    - 1,559 unique items
    - Extremely sparse: the most frequent item (277) appears in only 0.42% of transactions

+2. **productList.txt**:
+   - Contains names for all 1,560 products
+   - Maps product IDs to their corresponding product names
+   - Enhances the interpretability of analysis results

 ## Algorithm Implementation
 The `HybridApriori` class implements a modified version of the classic Apriori algorithm with several optimizations: